XmCCC-glitch/Some-mods/README.md

 # Some-mods
-Some Mods that can give you a good perpormance in 1.21.5
+Some Mods that can give you a good performance in 1.21.5